 Go to top

 CAQH CORE is a non-profit organization that creates and maintains national operating rules for electronic healthcare administrative transactions.
-The CAQH CORE Operating Rules streamlines automation and business processes that supports better outcomes for patients, providers, and health plans.
+The CAQH CORE Operating Rules streamline automation and business processes that supports better outcomes for patients, providers, and health plans.

 For more information, visit CAQH CORE